-In 2022 most of our North American OSB was sold to customers in the U.S., with the remaining production sold to Canadian customers and exported to Japan and China.
+In 2023 most of our North American OSB was sold to customers in the U.S., with the remaining production sold to Canadian customers and exported to Japan and China.
 Most of our plywood was sold to customers in Canada and our MDF and LVL was sold to customers in both the U.S. and Canada.
 Shipments from our Canadian mills are made primarily by rail and from our U.S. OSB mills primarily by truck.
 Products are primarily sold to major retail chains and contractor supply yards.
 Some mill products are sold to industrial customers, remanufacturers and treating businesses for further processing or as components for other products.

-Our OSB products are used primarily for sheathing, flooring and roofing in the construction of new homes or the renovation and repair of existing structures.
-NA OSB products are marketed under the following brand names: Durastrand® pointSIX®, Pinnacle® and Stabledge® (premium flooring), TruFlor® pointSIX® and TruFlor® (commodity flooring), RimboardTM, SteadiTred® (industrial), QuakeZone®, WindstormTM, TallWall® and TrubordTM (wall sheathing) and SolarBordTM (radiant barrier sheathing), TrubordTM (roof sheathing), TruDeck® (flat roof sheathing for large industrial/commercial buildings) and StableDeck® (utility trailer floors).
+Our OSB products are used primarily for sheathing, flooring and roofing in the construction of new homes, the renovation and repair of existing structures and for use in industrial applications.
+NA OSB products are marketed under the following brand names: Durastrand® pointSIX®, Pinnacle® and Stabledge® (premium flooring), TruFlor® pointSIX® and TruFlor® (commodity flooring), RimboardTM, SteadiTred® (industrial), QuakeZone®, WindstormTM, TallWall® and TrubordTM (wall sheathing) and SolarBordTM (radiant barrier sheathing), TrubordTM (roof sheathing), TruDeck® (flat roof sheathing for large industrial/commercial buildings), StableDeck® and StableWall® (utility trailer floors and walls), DuraSmartTM (engineered wood core for hardwood flooring), Stable RV® (floor, roof and slide-outs in recreational vehicles) and NorCore® (core for industrial applications).

-Canadian MDF products are marketed under the brand names Ranger[TM], WestPine[TM], and EcoGold[TM] both from our sales office and through distributors.
-(Use of [®] or [TM] indicates Canadian trademark status.
+Canadian MDF products are marketed under the brand names RangerTM, WestPineTM, and EcoGoldTM both from our sales office and through distributors.
+(Use of ® or TM indicates Canadian trademark status.
 Trademark status may vary in other jurisdictions).